objcio/articles/2015-02-09-photo-extension.md

 ## Creating an extension

-All types of iOS extension have to be contained by a fully-functional iOS app, and this includes photo editing extensions.
+All types of iOS extension have to be contained in a fully-functional iOS app, and this includes photo editing extensions.
 This can mean that you would have to do a lot of work to get your amazing new custom Core Image filter in the hands of some users.
 It remains to be seen how strict Apple is on this, since most apps